-The LTCH QRP, creates LTCH quality reporting requirements, as mandated by Section 3004(a) of the Patient Protection and Affordable Care Act of 2010.
+The LTCH QRP creates LTCH quality reporting requirements, as mandated by Section 3004(a) of the Patient Protection and Affordable Care Act (ACA) of 2010.
 Every year, by October 1, we publish the quality measures LTCHs must report.

-Section 3004(a) of the ACA amended section 1886(m)(5) of the Social Security Act (SSA) requiring the Secretary to establish quality reporting requirements for LTCHs.
+Section 3004(a) of the ACA amended section 1886(m)(5) of the Social Security Act (SSA) requires the Secretary to establish quality reporting requirements for LTCHs.

 Learn more about the ACA Section 3004 (Quality Reporting for LTCHs, Inpatient Rehabilitation Facilities [IRFs], and Hospice Programs) at the following link, below P.L.
 Public Law No: 111-148, the Patient Protection and Affordable Care Act (H.R.3590 Health Care Law): https://www.gpo.gov/fdsys/pkg/PLAW-111publ148/pdf/PLAW-111publ148.pdf.

-The Improving Medicare Post-Acute Care Transformation Act of 2014 (IMPACT Act) added section 1899B to the SSA and requires the reporting of standardized patient assessment data with regard to quality measures and standardized patient assessment data elements (SPADEs).
+The Improving Medicare Post-Acute Care Transformation Act of 2014 (IMPACT Act) added section 1899B to the SSA and requires the reporting of standardized patient assessment data regarding quality measures and standardized patient assessment data elements (SPADEs).
 It requires the submission of data pertaining to quality measure, resource use, and other domains.
-Through the use of standardized quality measures and standardized data, the intent of the IMPACT Act, among other obligations, is to be standardized and interoperable to allow for exchange of the data among post-acute providers and other providers.
-The IMPACT Act intends for standardized post-acute care data to improve Medicare beneficiary outcomes through shared-decision making, care coordination, and enhanced discharge planning.
+Using standardized quality measures and standardized data, the intent of the IMPACT Act, among other obligations, is to allow for the exchange of standardized and interoperable data among post-acute providers and other providers.
+The IMPACT Act intends for standardized Post-Acute Care data to improve Medicare beneficiary outcomes through shared decision-making, care coordination, and enhanced discharge planning.

 Learn more about the IMPACT Act at:

 What happens if quality data isn’t reported?

-For fiscal year 2014, and each year forward, if an LTCH fails to submit the required quality data, LTCH will be subject to a two (2) percentage point reduction in the annual payment update.
+For fiscal year (FY) 2014, and each subsequent year, if an LTCH fails to submit the required quality data, the LTCH will be subject to a two percentage (2%) point reduction in the annual payment update.

-The Centers for Medicare & Medicaid Services (CMS) strongly encourages submitting quality data prior to the deadline to provide an opportunity to review data submissions for completeness and accuracy, and address any submission issues.
+The Centers for Medicare & Medicaid Services (CMS) strongly encourages submitting quality data prior to the deadline to allow LTCH providers an opportunity to review their data submissions for completeness and accuracy and to address any submission issues.

 Who can see the reported data?

 CMS must make quality data available to the public.
-However, before the data is made public, LTCH providers will have the opportunity to review it.
+However, before the data is made public, LTCH providers have the opportunity to review it.